nwcadence/edX-DEV212x-Intro-to-DevOps/docs/Lab3/edX-DEV212x-Lab3.md

-# edX DEV212x Intro to DevOps - LAB 3, Continuous Integration with Visual Studio Team Services #
+# edX DEV212x Intro to DevOps - LAB 3 (Java/Linux), Continuous Integration with Visual Studio Team Services #
-This is the Hands on Lab for module 3 of the Intro to DevOps course.
+This is the Hands on Lab for module 3 of the Intro to DevOps course - the Linux/Java track.

 Once you have completed the videos and other course material for Module 3, you can continue with this lab.